-- is based on 3.095.888 shares of common stock issued and outstanding as of January 27, 2015; - assumes no exercise by the underwriters of their option to purchase up to an additional 114,300 shares of common stock and/or warrants to purchase 114,300 additional shares of common stock to cover overallotments, if any; - excludes 448,601 shares of our common stock issuable upon exercise of outstanding stock options under our stock incentive plans at a weighted average exercise price of \$7.51 per share as of January 27, 2015; - excludes 502,412 shares of our common stock issuable upon exercise of outstanding warrants as a result of previous private placements at a weighted average price of \$7.96 per share as of January 27, 2015; - assumes the conversion of all outstanding Series A Convertible Preferred Stock in the aggregate principal amount of approximately \$2,055,000 for 559,184 shares of common stock (based on an assumed offering price of \$5.25 per share); - assumes the conversion of the 2014 Convertible Notes in the aggregate amount of \$723,142.94, (which amount includes accrued and unpaid interest) for 189,802 shares of common stock (based on an assumed offering price of \$5.25 per share), the redemption of the \$428,260.40 in remaining principal amount of such notes, plus accrued and unpaid interest and premium, from the proceeds of this offering, and the issuance of 93,056 shares of common stock, as described under "Conversions of Convertible Promissory Notes and Agreements With Convertible Noteholders" above;
+- is based on 3,091,205 shares of common stock issued and outstanding as of November 21, 2014; - assumes no exercise by the underwriters of their option to purchase up to an additional 166,667 shares of common stock and/or warrants to purchase 166,667 additional shares of common stock to cover overallotments, if any; - excludes 445,889 shares of our common stock issuable upon exercise of outstanding stock options under our stock incentive plans at a weighted average exercise price of \$7.65 per share as of November 21, 2014; - excludes 499,331 shares of our common stock issuable upon exercise of outstanding warrants as a result of previous private placements at a weighted average price of \$8.48 per share as of November 21, 2014; - assumes the conversion of all outstanding Series A Convertible Preferred Stock in the aggregate principal amount of approximately \$2,055,000 for 326,191 shares of common stock (based on an assumed offering price of \$9.00 per share); - assumes the conversion of the 2014 Convertible Notes in the aggregate principal amount of \$703,260.70, plus accrued and unpaid interest on such balance, for 112,163 shares of common stock (based on an assumed offering price of \$9.00 per share), the redemption of the \$428,260.40 in

-- excludes shares of common stock underlying the warrants to be issued to the underwriters in connection with this offering; and - if the public offering price of our common stock is less than \$5.25, then we will need to issue additional shares of common stock and warrants to raise the necessary gross proceeds in this offering and additional shares of common stock will be issued to the Convertible Noteholders and holders of our Series A Convertible Preferred Stock (the "Preferred Shareholders") in connection with the conversion of the 2014 Convertible Notes and the Series A Preferred Stock at the closing of this offering as described above.
+- remaining principal amount of such notes, plus accrued and unpaid interest, from the proceeds of this offering, and the issuance of 93,056 shares of common stock, as described under "Conversions of Convertible Promissory Notes and Agreements With Convertible Noteholders" above; - excludes shares of common stock underlying the warrants to be issued to the underwriters in connection with this offering; and - if the public offering price of our common stock is less than \$9.00, then additional shares of our common stock will be issued to the Convertible Noteholders and holders of our Series A Convertible Preferred Stock (the "Preferred Shareholders") in connection with the conversion of the 2014 Convertible Notes and the Series A Preferred Stock at the closing of this offering as described above.
+However, in no event will the number of shares of common stock issued to the Convertible Noteholders and Preferred Shareholders exceed 985,094 shares.